ipfs/specs/IPIP/0000-double-hash-dht.md

 -->
 ### Prefix length selection

 The goal of DHT prefix requests is to provide [`k`-anonymity](https://en.wikipedia.org/wiki/K-anonymity) to content lookup, in addition to the pseudonimity gained from double hashing.
 Each DHT prefix lookup query returns an expected number of `k` Provider Records matching `KeyPrefix`, with `k` being a system parameter.
 The user should be able to define a custom `k` from the configuration files, according to their privacy needs.
-The default value is `k = 8`. <!-- TODO: explain this value -->
+The default value `k = 8` is discussed in [Design rationale](#reader-privacy).

-The prefix `l` is derived from `k` and the number of CIDs published to the DHT: $l \leftarrow{} log_2(\frac{\#CIDs}{k})$.
+The prefix `l` is derived from `k` and the number of CIDs published to the DHT: $l \leftarrow{} log_2(\frac{\\#CIDs}{k})$.
 However, the total number of CIDs published to the DHT can be hard to approximate, and the initial `l` value can be determined by approximation and dichotomy.
 At the first startup, the node looks up for random keys starting with a `l = 26`.
 Then, by dichotomy it adapts `l` so that a lookup for a prefix of length `l` matches on average ~`k` Provider Records.

 Each node keeps track of the number of `HASH2` matching the last `KeyPrefix` requested in the last 128 lookups. `a` is defined as the average number of matches for the last 128 requests.
 At any point in time, if $a \gt 2\times k$, then `l` should increase (`l = l + 1`), and if $a \lt \frac{k}{2}$, then `l` should decrease (`l = l - 1`).
 On node shutdown, `a` is saved on disk, allowing a quick restart with an accurate `l` value.